severalnines/docs/user-guide/mysql/overview.rst

 Actions
 ```````

 Provides shortcuts to main cluster functionality.
-Each of database clusters has its own set of functionality as described below:
+Each database cluster has its own set of functionality as described below:

 Galera Cluster
 ''''''''''''''